 Difficulty in Trading

-Each model has the same number of consecutive losing trades (20).
+Each model has the same number of consecutive losing trades (18 v 19).
 So neither is easy to trade.
 But then trend trading is never easy.
 However these losing streaks can be reduced by adding a complimentary and diversified trading strategy to your portfolio of strategies, such as Key Level (retracement trend trading), Key Breakout (breakout trend trading) or Key Exhaustion (top and bottom picking).

 In my opinion Key Swing would certainly be less difficult to trade.

-The metrics are self explanatory however I just want to again highlight how efficient Key Swing is as its efficiency is based on almost a fifth of the number of Turtle trades.
-To repeat, Key Swing’s money management result of $122m has been made on only a fifth of the number of trades (900 v 5,000) when compared to the Turtle strategy!
-It also does it with less exposure to the market where Key Swing’s average holding period for winning trades is only 32 days compared to the Turtle strategy’s 46 days.
+The metrics are self explanatory however I just want to again highlight how efficient Key Swing is as its efficiency is based on almost a quarter of the number of Turtle trades.
+To repeat, Key Swing’s money management result of $520m has been made on only a quarter of the number of trades (1,400 v 5,300) when compared to the Turtle strategy!
 Key Swing is impressive.

 In my opinion, although the Turtle Strategy has by far more out-of-sample performance data compared to Key Swing, I feel the latter is superior.